esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 ##### 🛠️ Solution: Finding an Answer to a Problem
 The radio button keyboard issue would probably fail the [2.1.1 Keyboard Success criterion](https://www.w3.org/TR/WCAG22/#keyboard) so while investigating you could say that you are trying to fix a bug related to that criterion.

+> "For this one, making it so that tab does not, like maybe this text input shouldn't be in the tab order if I haven't selected that radio button.
+That could be a potential solution.
+Add some JavaScript that makes that basically a read-only input until I use the arrow keys on, make the radio buttons the only thing that's interactive?
+And if I hit tab, if I haven't selected this particular radio button, let me skip by that text input.
+That's probably what I would recommend." - Marcy

-> "As you're exploring, trying to find answers, know that sometimes code, if you're finding that you're really having to hack at it, a redesign could be warranted."
+> "As you're exploring, trying to find answers, know that sometimes code, if you're finding that you're really having to hack at it, a redesign could be warranted." - Marcy